-A man who knew a thing or two about brand thinking once proclaimed “Design is not just what it looks like and feels like.
+A man who knew a thing or two about brand thinking once proclaimed: “Design is not just what it looks like and feels like.
 Design is how it works.”

 When Jobs said this (now infamous) quote in 2003, branding and design worked in a very fixed way.
-Built on decades of traditional practices, successful brand development processes went something like this: build your brand, keep it consistent, do not waver from the style guide under any circumstance and repeat, repeat, repeat.
+Built on decades of traditional practices, successful brand development processes went something like this: build your brand, keep it consistent, do not waiver from the style guide under any circumstance and repeat, repeat, repeat.

 What is agile branding?